theophil-kroller/theophil-kroller.github.io/_pages/teaching.md

 I am currently completing the Expert Module of the TU Graz Teaching Academy.
 This module focuss on the documentation, further development, and visibility of professional teaching competence.
 As part of this process, I am developing this teaching portfolio as a reflective documentation of my teaching philosophy, teaching practice, assessment approaches, feedback culture, and future development goals.

 In addition, I am preparing a contribution to the Teaching Community@TU Graz.
-I understand this as an opportunity to make selected teaching approaches, materials, or reflections useful beyond my own courses and to contribute to collegial exchange on teaching practice at TU Graz.

 | Date / Status | Course / Activity | Level | Units |
 |---|---|---:|---:|